treolabs/treopim/README.md

 2. Change recursively the user and group ownership for project files:
    ```
-   sudo chown -R www-data:www-data my-treopim-project/
+   chown -R webserver_user:webserver_user my-treopim-project/
    ```
-   It is important for the code generation mechanism.
+   >**webserver_user** – can be one of the following: www, www-data, apache, etc.

 3. Make the cron handler files executable:
    ```